 Ulceration of the digestive tract is also bound to happen as well as the genital area.
 Fistulas are also formed due to these ulcerations.
 When fistulas form in the abdominal area, food is likely to bypass the areas of the bowel which are necessary for absorption.
 Fistulas can become life-threatening if infected and form an abscess.

-There are also studies that showed an increase risk in acquiring colon cancer.
-General colon cancer screening may be done every ten years starting the age 50.
+There are also studies that showed an increased risk of acquiring colon cancer.
+General colon cancer screening may be done every ten years starting at the age of 50.

 Diagnostic tests for Crohn’s disease